blog

 blog checklist asset

 While mulling over those two, I dived into some colors.
 The goal was something that looked intentional.
-High contrast pure white/black color schemes personally give me such a bad first impression.
-Just no love.

 So went for something warm.
 Not luxury, but creamy.
 Kinda like vanilla dashed with caramel and a drop of chocolate in the middle.
 Here is the final Beta branding using the simpler of the logos: